khalida/femc/README.md

 # femc
 Last Updated: 15th June 2016

-Repository for the MATLAB code for forecast error metric selection paper.
+Repository for the MATLAB code for forecast error metric customization paper.

 All of the main files are in the folder `./mainScripts` which contains the following scripts: